Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

-\textbf{Specified Metrics} : Besides the common metrics, as a real world task, many specified metrics are always needed for analysis, with the consideration of practical using.
+: Besides the common metrics, as a real-world task, many specified metrics are always needed for analysis, with the consideration of practical using.
 For our task, one important metric is the recall of the positive samples (the potential cash-out cases) under a given interrupt (by disabling Ant Credit Pay for such transactions) rate.
-For example, if we can stand that 1/10000 of all transactions to be interrupted, we will definitely hope that the selected cases contains as much positive samples as possible.
-When deploying these models, a threshold is always determined so that some ratio of the transaction will be interruptted.
-Since the volume of transaction is tremendous, a small improvement under this metric will be associated with a large amount of transactions and a large amount of money can be saved for the company.
+For example, if we can stand that 1/10000 of all transactions to be interrupted, we will definitely hope that the selected cases contain as many positive samples as possible.
+When deploying these models, a threshold is always determined so that some ratio of the transaction will be interrupted.
+Since the volume of transaction is tremendous, a small improvement under this metric will be associated with a large number of transactions and a large amount of money can be saved for the company.

-In Table~\ref{result_2}, the recalls under different interrupt rates are provided.
+In Table \ref{result_2}, the recalls under different interrupt rates (for example, 1/100 means that 1/100 of all transactions are interrupted) are provided.
 As we can see from the results, LR and DNN perform pretty unsatisfactorily, the MART brings great improvement from these methods.
 At any level of interrupt rate, the deep forest model can always capture most potential cash-out transactions, which means that it will provide the best performance when deployed.
-The improvements can be bigger than 2\% even compared with the fine-tuned MART, which is current deployed for this task.
+The improvements can be bigger than 2\% even compared with the fine-tuned MART under the interrupt rate of 1/10000 and 1/1000, which is the currently deployed model for this task.
 The improvement for these metrics are much significant according to the business specialist, and these metrics are much more relevant to the real economic influence when the model is deployed.